Guinn Center Research

 Nevada Can Improve Long-Term Budget Planning

-The Guinn Center for Policy Priorities and Nevada Succeeds argue that improving professional development for teachers is key to improving the quality of instruction and literacy outcomes for students.
+The Guinn Center for Policy Priorities and Nevada Succeeds argue that improving professional development for teachers is an essential driver for improving the quality of instruction and literacy outcomes for students.
 This paper explores current shortcomings in the professional development system and makes recommendations for improvement.
 It also examines how funds available for professional development are currently being used and makes recommendations for how resources can be reprioritized.
+(July 2014)

 Video for the meeting is available.
 The presentation by the Guinn Center and Nevada Succeeds begins at 05:55:43.

 Outcomes on state and national reading assessments indicate that Nevada’s students face significant challenges in literacy.
 This policy brief describes the situation, outlines existing resources dedicated to addressing literacy, and identifies best practices adopted by other states to improve literacy in public schools.
 (March 2014)

 On May 21, 2014 and May 22, 2014, Victoria Carreon of the Guinn Center for Policy Priorities testified before the K-12 Public Education Funding Technical Advisory Committee and the Task Force on K-12 Public Education Funding.
 This testimony recommends that the Committee critically re-evaluate the basic support formula before making decisions to construct a weighted funding formula.
 The Committee should consider moving to a base formula that is built upon the cost to adequately educate students instead of the historic cost to educate students.
 The Committee should also consider moving certain “outside” tax revenues into the funding formula.
 (May 2014)